Diwanshi-3/INBOX-INTEL/README.md

 ## 🧪 How It Works
 - Email text is cleaned (NLP preprocessing)
 - Converted into numerical features using TF-IDF
+- TF-IDF converts text into weighted feature vectors based on word importance
 - ML model predicts:
   - Spam
   - Not Spam